ahdis/ch-rad-poc/input/pagecontent/matchbox.md

 - copy [application.yml](docker/application.yml) to this folder
 - copy [docker-compose.yml](docker/docker-compose.yml) to this folder

-then you can startup the docker instances
+then you can startup the docker instances.
+Note: For linux based systems it is [docker-compose](https://docs.docker.com/compose/install/))

 ```
 docker compose up